jasongaylord/JasonGaylord.com/_posts/2018/2018-11-01-watch-paul-yuknewicz-discuss-5-azure-services-you-should-know.md

 tags:  [techbash]
 ---

-At TechBash 2018, Microsoft’s Paul Yuknewicz [talked about five Azure services](https://jasong.us/2P6epxf) every developer should know.
+At TechBash 2018, Microsoft's Paul Yuknewicz [talked about five Azure services](https://jasong.us/2P6epxf) every developer should know.
 Watch the talk on the TechBash YouTube video to know more.

 To stay up to date on the latest videos posted from TechBash 2018, [subscribe to the TechBash developer channel on YouTube](https://jasong.us/tbyt).